1 Introduction

 current template continues with an instruction, declaration or literal

-next to the stx:process-buffer
+next to the stx:process-buffer instruction.

-attribute makes it possible to use the
+The optional group attribute makes it possible to use the

 specified group instead of the current group as the base for